The Comically Serious

 - Anyone who hangs around The Joker for any length of time who is not named Harley Quinn and/or doesn't end up getting a whiff of laughing gas tends to become this by default.
 Not so much true in the Silver Age stories, in which the goons would often laugh along with their boss, but definitely so in most stories from the 1970s onward, and especially in stories from the '90s onward.
 There's Devil's Advocate, in which "Mister J" is tried in court for murder for the first time in his life and has his lawyer sign all his legal briefs with a lavender crayon (which the lawyer gladly does).
 Especially funny in the "Death of Batman" story arc, in which the Joker shoots a Snuff Film that's supposed to end with Batman being gunned down in a '40s-era café.
 Not only does an entire movie studio treat the Clown Prince like just another prima-donna filmmaker, but two stone-faced film critics who look just like Siskel & Ebert stop by and give the Joker's film a bad review.
 He shoots them both dead.

 - To a lesser extent, Wolverine tends to be this.
-Whenever he teams up with young girls (which happens more often than you might think, though an exception can be made for X-23 who is pretty much as hardened as he is) it tends to be a mix between Crowning Moment of Heartwarming and Crowning Moment of Funny.
+Whenever he teams up with young girls (which happens more often than you might think, though an exception can be made for X-23 who is pretty much as hardened as he is) it tends to be a mix between heartwarming and hilarious.

 - X-23 herself, possibly even moreso.
 She's The Stoic in the extreme (and her Not So Stoic moments generally involve Heroic BSODs and bouts of suicidal depression), only rarely cracks a full smile, and has never truly been shown laughing in the ten years since she was first introduced in the books.
 She does have a subtle sense of humor, but generally a black one, and is a bit of a Deadpan Snarker (emphasizing the deadpan).
 Much humor is derived from Laura's completely serious reactions to the craziness that often surrounds the X-Men.
 Even during a day spent playing hooky from school with her cousin Megan (involving amusement parks, a Dazzler concert, and being buried in a pile of puppies and kittens), Laura's face never changes from her usual neutral expression.